 Since the British left in 1947, the Naga National Council has agitated for independence from India.
 Part of the area was recognized as the Indian state of Nagaland in 1963, but sporadic violent rebellion and tribal rivalry has continued.

 The photos and films taken by Fürer-Haimendorf reveal a unique society and distinctive style of village.
-This 1962 footage shows an amazing footbridge across a river.
+This footage of the Nocte tribe shows an amazing footbridge across a river, with his wife Betty crossing it.

-The Nagas were eager to take rides in the Jeeps brought by Fürer-Haimendorf.
+The villagers were eager to take rides in the Jeeps brought by Fürer-Haimendorf.

 A couple of shots reveal that there was at least one Willys pickup truck in the caravan, as well as at least three CJ-3Bs.